Fymir27/GraphUtilities/README.md

   * Does not yet support vertices having an edge to themselves (no loops!)
   * Provides functionality to find a pattern (subgraph) in a graph

+The classes **ReplacementRule** and **ReplacementRuleBuilder** provide functionality to find and replace subgraphs
+  * defined by a pattern graph that gets matched in the host graph and then replaced by a replacement graph
+  * mapping of vertices from pattern to replacement graph
+  * fluent interface for comfortable usage

 GraphUtilitiesTest provides **light** unit testing

+## Known Limitations/Bugs

+* Still not really possible to remove edges easily, since both pattern and replacement graph need to be connected

 ## Licensing